 "Eligible" players appear as the default, but "ineligibles" (those who've not played enough nationals) should also be considered;

-Doubles standings are prepared both for teams (preferable) and individuals (used with judgment);
+Doubles standings are prepared both for teams (preferable) and individuals (use ― with judgment ― for teams without a record);

 Rely on the National 12-Month Rolling Standings List solely as they list every match.